-It is only used by applications offered on Google Play and the only allowed persistent identifier for all advertising purposes.
+It is only used by applications offered on Google Play and is the only allowed persistent identifier for all advertising purposes.

-Step 2: Locate and tap on the Ads menu under Services.
+2. Locate and tap on the Ads menu under Services.

 Once you reset the advertising ID, a new ID is displayed immediately on the same page.
-Since a new ID is assigned now, advertisers cannot link past actions anymore to the device if only the advertising ID was used for that.
+Since a new identifier is assigned now, advertisers cannot link past actions anymore to the device.

-This tells apps not to use the advertising ID for tracking purposes and to only show regular advertisement but not interest-based ads on the device.
+This tells apps not to use the advertising ID for tracking purposes and to only show regular advertisements but not interest-based ads on the device.

 According to Google, apps must check the settings of the Android device and respect them.
 If interest-based ads are disabled on the device, apps must honor that.
 Failure to do so is a policy violation.

-It states that companies may not link the advertising identifier to personal identifiable information or persistent device identifiers such as the IMEI or Mac address of the device without explicit consent.
+The content policy page offers additional information on how the advertising ID may be used by companies or developers.
+It states that companies may not link the advertising identifier to personal identifiable information or persistent device identifiers such as the IMEI or MAC address of the device without explicit consent.

 Companies who use the advertising identifier need to disclose this in public privacy notifications.Advertisement